-This is a general list of some of the many items we pack when hiking.
-What we bring revolves and changes around the time of year and the forecasted weather.
+This is a list of some of the many items we pack when hiking.
+What we bring revolves around the time of year and the forecasted weather.
 If you want a more extensive list, check out what to wear hiking for women, hiking for men, and our full backpacking checklist.